The Thin Red Line -1960's

 Michael Crouse ~ Bass

-Oscar Desoto ~ Drums
+Oscar DeZoto ~ Drums

-Jim LeCluse ~ Drums
+Jim L'Ecluse ~ Drums

 Chris Leighton ~ Drums

-Steve Nelson ~ Drums
+Steve Nelsen ~ Drums

 Steve Metcalf ~ Bass